-Unfortunately, at the moment entity and trust owned account can only be managed via paper statements and forms.
+Unfortunately, at the moment entity accounts can only be managed via paper statements and forms.
 We’re working hard to make an online experience available for these accounts.
 Until then, please call customer service with any account related questions Monday – Friday, 6am – 5pm PT at 1-866-772-8464 or 1-844-888-2253 (TTY).
 You can also check out our Forms.

 Unfortunately, only you, the account owner, can access your account online with your email and password.
 For security reasons, you should not share your login information with anyone.

 If you’d like to provide inquiry-only access to your Oregon College Savings Plan account to someone like a financial advisor, you can do so by downloading and completing our Authorization to Access Account Information Form (PDF).

 Yep, you can.
 We’d hate to see you go, but we’re happy to help.
 Just give us a call from Mon–Fri, 6am–5pm PT at 1-866-772-8464 or 1-844-888-2253 (TTY).
 You can also complete and submit a Withdrawal Form and select “close my account” on the form.

 Yes.
 There is a minimum of $25 in order to open an account and then any subsequent transactions (contributions, withdrawals, bank transfers etc.) are limited to being at least $5 each time for each investment portfolio.
 Individual contributions are capped at $15,000 per transaction if you wish to do so online.
 If you’d like to make a contribution larger than $15,000, you just need to download and fill out our Contribution Form (PDF) offline.

 There’s also a maximum account balance of $400,000.
 This means that once your account reaches $400,000, you will not be able to contribute until your account balance falls below that amount.
 Worth noting, once your account reaches the $400,000 threshold, it can still grow beyond that amount with investment earnings, you just won’t be able to contribute funds anymore.